-Web accessibility means building websites that are usable by as many people as possible.
+At the most basic level, web accessibility means building websites that are usable by as many people as possible.

 - Robust - can the content be interpreted by a wide variety of programs and devices, including screen readers?

 While these guidelines have been around for a long time, stakeholders at all levels of web projects often aren’t aware of their existence or don’t think it is a concern for their organization.
 So let’s look at some of the benefits of web accessibility to see why these guidelines are important.

 What are the benefits of web accessibility?